Lippy Lipshitz: Paris 1928 – 1932

 Lipshitz took up residence in Montparnasse, Paris.
 He enrolled in the Académie de la Grande Chaumière where he studied under Antoine Bourdelle, onetime assistant to Rodin.
 In Paris he was initiated in the Modern Movement.
 Here he came into contact with the concepts of Cubism, Futurism, Expressionism, Dadaism, Surrealism and Constructivism.

 In May 1929, with Rachel Lipshitz pregnant with their first child, he was forced to turn professional sculptor and abandon the Académie.
 He rented a studio in the rue Bardinet and some work was soon accepted for the Salon d'Automne of 1929, marking the beginning of his professional career.
 Also in 1929 he was able to visit first the studio of Ossip Zadkine, then Constantin Brâncuși.
-His friend Nesto Jacometti also introduced him to the work of a circle of Jewish artists within the Ecole de Paris who would influence Lipshitz greatly: Chaïm Soutine, Jules Pascin, Moise Kisling and Amedeo Modigliani.
+His friend Nesto Jacometti also introduced him to the work of a circle of Jewish artists within the École de Paris who would influence Lipshitz greatly: Chaïm Soutine, Jules Pascin, Moise Kisling and Amedeo Modigliani.

 When Rachil Lipshitz returned to Cape Town in February 1930, Isaac remained in Paris for another two years, producing the body of work eventually shown at his first one-man exhibition in Cape Town in 1932.
 During these last two years he lived the life of a Bohemian, frequenting the Café de la Rotonde and the Dôme and gate crashing the annual Beaux Arts Ball.
 It was during this time he took up the soubriquet Lippy to distinguish himself from Cubist sculptor Jacques Lipchitz.